gabssnake/observablehq-docs/docs/cells/observable-javascript.md

 ## Cells re-run when any referenced cell changes

 You don't have to run cells explicitly when you edit or interact—the notebook updates automatically.
-Run the cell below by clicking the play button <Icon name="playButton" />, or by focusing and hitting `Shift-Enter`.
+Run the cell below by clicking the play button <Icon name="playButton" />, or by focusing and hitting <Keys set="Shift-Enter" />.
 Only the referencing cells run, then *their* referencing cells, and so on—other cells are unaffected.

 If a cell allocates resources that won't be automatically cleaned up by the garbage collector, such as an animation loop or event listener, use the [invalidation promise](https://observablehq.com/@observablehq/invalidation) to dispose of these resources manually and avoid leaks.